CSUE State 4-H STEM Grants and Sponsorships

-The Colorado State University Extension (CSUE) Mobile 4-H Environmental Science Lab is a transportable educational resource equipped with projects, activities and materials intended to promote Colorado after-school programming through experiential learning opportunities in the Science, Technology, Engineering and Mathematics (STEM) disciplines.
-This lab has an emphasis on environmental science and wildlife and fisheries management awareness.
+The development of CSUE 4-H Mobile Environmental Sciences Lab as a transportable educational resource equipped with projects, activities and materials intended to promote Colorado afterschool programming through experiential learning opportunities in the Science, Technology, Engineering and Mathematics (STEM) disciplines.
+This lab has an emphasis on environmental sciences and natural resources management awareness and is sponsored by CAP!

 Sponsorship opportunities for Mobile 4-H STEM Labs are available. please use the contact information below for more details.

 Health Rocks! applies 4‑H’s successful Positive Youth Development model with life skill development and decision-making philosophy to the challenge of reducing tobacco, alcohol, e-cigarette/vaping and drug use.

 Through the power of youth/adult partnerships, Health Rocks! instills in youth participants invaluable confidence and communication skills necessary to make responsible decisions and develop the internal strength to resist risky behaviors.

 Health Rocks! utilizes the cornerstone 4‑H “Teens as Teachers” model to build leadership skills, leveraging the influence of young people by engaging teens to empower their peers and families to help establish life-long healthy habits.

 State 4-H STEM K-12 / Weld County Extension 4-H

 Hands-on Activities for Kids